New Jersey Warrant Defense Lawyers

 - Failure to pay an outstanding fine or comply with another court-imposed penalty

 - Failure to pay child support

-If the State has issued a bench or arrest warrant against you or someone you love, contact Travis J. Tormey immediately at (201) 556-1570.
-You will be best served by an experienced criminal defense attorney who can assist you in navigating this process, negotiate with the prosecutor and the court on your behalf, and help you to resolve pending criminal matters.
-Contact his offices anytime at (201) 556-1570 for a free legal consultation.
+If the State has issued a bench or arrest warrant against you or someone you love, contact the skilled New Jersey criminal defense lawyers at The Tormey Law Firm immediately at (201) 556-1570.
+You will be best served by an experienced criminal attorney who can assist you in navigating this process, negotiate with the prosecutor and the court on your behalf, and help you to resolve pending criminal matters.
+Contact us anytime for a free legal consultation.